 Drinking alcohol affects the central nervous system.
 It can affect eye muscles and change how the brain processes images.
 Long-term or excessive alcohol use increases the risk of eye damage and disease.
 While some of the effects of alcohol on the eyes are temporary, others are serious and can be permanent.

-Below are some ways excessive alcohol consumption can damage the eyes.
+Below are 11 ways excessive alcohol consumption can damage the eyes.

 Optic nerve damage and the neurological damage heavy drinking causes to the brain are closely related.
 Like the brain, the optic nerve consists of neurological transmitters.
 Just like the brain, it can become damaged by drinking alcohol.
 The optic nerve sends impulses to the brain from the retina.
 If the optic nerve becomes damaged, it can result in low vision or blindness.
 A damaged optic nerve can cause eye pain, loss of color perception, eye floaters, and vision loss in one or both eyes.
 Optic neuropathy is the term used to describe any damage to the optic nerve.

 When a person drinks a lot of alcohol, they often have red or bloodshot eyes.
-It occurs because the blood vessels in the eyes expand and fill with blood, causing them to have a bloodshot or red appearance.
+It occurs because the blood vessels in the eyes expand and fill with blood, causing them to appear bloodshot or red.